ravimalde/ufc_fight_predictor/README.md

 A standard data cleaning procedure was followed where the data was formatted into the correct data types and then missing values were handled appropriately, usually filling in the value with a related column (e.g. height and reach) or filling in with the median of the weightclass group.

 A major effort in the project was towards preventing data leakage.
 It was important to only use data of a fighter that was available prior to the fight occuring.
 For example, a fighter's current career statistics should not be used to train the model on the outcome of a fight that occured 5 fights ago, because those statistics would have been different at the time of the fight.
 Therefore, for each past fight, the fighters' pre-fight statistics were calculated using the detailed breakdown of their previous bouts.
 Additionally to this, only the fighters' 5 previous fights were used to caluclate their pre-fight statistics.
-This decision was made to do this because over a fighter's career, their performance and style of fighting can change so only their recent performances should be considered.
+The decision was made to do this because over a fighter's career, their performance and style of fighting can change, so only their recent performances should be considered.

 The features fed into the model were as follows: